Skip to main content

 Modules

 In the first year, you’ll learn what makes business tick.
-You’ll need to understand the financial and economic aspects of business, how to manage people and how to organise for success in order to be a successful marketeer.
+You’ll need to understand the financial and economic aspects of business and how to organise for success in order to be a successful marketeer.

 In your second year, you’ll focus strongly on marketing.
-‘Being a Marketing Manager’ will give you all the skills you need to succeed on your marketing placement later in the year.
+‘Working in Marketing’ will give you all the skills you need to succeed on your marketing placement later in the year.
 You’ll learn how to research and understand the behaviour of consumers and industrial customers and the key elements of marketing theory you need to build a great marketing plan in your third year.

 In this year, you will choose between taking either Experience and Employment in Business or Investigation in Employment Practice.